awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteInstance.md

 ## Aurora clusters with a single DB instance<a name="USER_DeleteInstance.LastInstance"></a>

 If you try to delete the last DB instance in your Aurora cluster, the behavior depends on the method you use\.
-You can delete the last DB instance using the AWS Management Console, but doing so also deletes the DB cluster\.
+You can delete the last DB instance using the AWS Management Console\.
+Doing so also deletes the DB cluster\.
 You can also delete the last DB instance through the AWS CLI or API, even if the DB cluster has deletion protection enabled\.
 In this case, the DB cluster itself still exists and your data is preserved\.
 You can access the data again by attaching a new DB instance to the cluster\.

+## Aurora MySQL clusters that are read replicas<a name="USER_DeleteInstance.AuroraReplica"></a>

+For Aurora MySQL, you can't delete a DB instance in a DB cluster if both of the following conditions are true:
++ The DB cluster is a read replica of another Aurora DB cluster\.
++ The DB instance is the only instance in the DB cluster\.

+To delete a DB instance in this case, first promote the DB cluster so that it's no longer a read replica\.
+After the promotion completes, you can delete the final DB instance in the DB cluster\.
+For more information, see [Replicating Amazon Aurora MySQL DB clusters across AWS Regions](AuroraMySQL.Replication.CrossRegion.md)\.

+## Deleting an empty Aurora cluster<a name="USER_DeleteInstance.Empty"></a>

+If you use the AWS Management Console, Aurora automatically deletes your cluster when you delete the last DB instance in that cluster\.
+Thus, the procedures for deleting an empty cluster only apply when you use the AWS CLI or the RDS API\.

+To delete an empty Aurora DB cluster by using the AWS CLI, call the [delete\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-db-cluster.html) command\.

+To delete an empty Aurora DB cluster by using the Amazon RDS API, call the [DeleteDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) operation\.

 ## Deleting a DB instance<a name="USER_DeleteInstance.Deleting"></a>